Timeline: Crackdown on protests in Syria

 May 23 - EU imposes sanctions on Assad and nine other senior government officials.

-July 31 - Syrian tanks storm Hama, residents say, after a month-long siege.
-At least 80 people are killed.
+July 31 - Syrian tanks storm Hama after a month-long siege, killing at least 80 people, residents say.

 September 2 - EU imposes ban on purchases of Syrian oil.